ryrob30/mobile-services.en/help/android/getting-started/proc-rules.md

 uuid: ea892228-86f5-4980-acb8-45ae43c6996d
 ---

-# Processing Rules and Context Data {#processing-rules-and-context-data}
+# Processing rules and context data {#processing-rules-and-context-data}

 Processing rules are used to copy the data that you send in context data variables to evars, props, and other variables for reporting.
 For more information, see [Processing Rules](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/processing-rules/processing-rules.html).